 What Does Twice Gifted ADHD Mean?

-Twice exceptional (sometimes shortened to 2e) describes gifted students who also have a learning or behavioural disability/disorder, such as ADHD, Autism Spectrum Disorder, or other special needs.
-In the case of twice gifted ADHD, a child often shows high levels of intelligence alongside ADHD symptoms like impulsivity, lack of focus, and challenges with time management.
+Twice exceptional (sometimes shortened to 2e) describes gifted students who also have a learning disability or behavioural disorder, such as ADHD, Autism Spectrum Disorder, or other learning disabilities.
+In the case of twice gifted ADHD, a child often shows high levels of intelligence alongside ADHD symptoms like impulsivity, lack of focus, and challenges with executive functioning, including time management and impulse control.

 Twice exceptional children may perform far above same-age peers in some areas while struggling with basic grade-level tasks in others.
 This asynchronous development makes it harder for schools and parents to identify and support a child’s giftedness and assist each child to reach their full potential for learning.